Use continuous integration

 Developers and designers: what you need to do

-- Help management and policy makers test their contributions, by for example testing their contributions for broken links or style.
+- Help managers and policy makers test their contributions, for example by testing their contributions for broken links or style.

 - Tune the test code coverage tools to avoid false alarms resulting from inlining or other optimizations.